 The decision to sell art pieces, and the prices set are at the discretion of the exhibiting artist.
 If you want your artwork to be available for sale, great!
 If not, also great!
 It’s entirely up to each artist.

 Sales of art pieces are between the exhibiting artist and the interested parties directly.
 The library does not process sales transactions, enter into sales negotiations, or hold funds for sold artworks.
 Interested parties can contact the exhibiting artist directly to express their interest and reserve the piece(s) of their choosing.
 As per the agreement between the library and the artist, any pieces sold during the scheduled exhibition period will not be transferred to buyers until after the exhibition period ends, e.g. the end of the month.
 We’re happy for artists' work to sell, but we don’t our gallery wall to grow emptier by the day during the exhibit.

 So far, all of the art exhibits have been scheduled for one month-long periods beginning and ending with the calendar month.
-Artists will arrange a set up, and take down date with the library manger.
+Artists will arrange set up and take down dates with the library manger.